The ultimate guide to intermittent fasting 20:4

 So, to get started, consider:

-• When’s the best eating window for you?
-For instance: When do you need energy the most — for instance, for workouts?
+- When’s the best eating window for you?
+For instance, when do you need energy the most — for workouts, maybe?

-• When are you most or least hungry naturally?
+- When are you most or least hungry naturally?
 Can you take advantage of your natural cycles?
-For instance: If you’re not hungry in the morning, include that in your fasting window.
-And you’d rather eat your pillow than go to bed hungry, maybe a later eating window might suit you too.
+For instance, if you’re not hungry in the morning, include that in your fasting window.
+And if you’d rather eat your pillow than go to bed hungry, maybe a later eating window might suit you too.

 We recommend you start with a shorter fast, then work up.
-You could leap right in to 20:4.
-But most people find it easier to practice with shorter fasts first.
-So, consider a 14:10, then a 16:8, then a 17/7… you get the idea.
+Again, as long as your healthcare team is OK with it, you could leap right in to 20:4.
+But most people find it easier to practice with shorter fasts and test the waters first.
+So, consider a 14:10, then a 16:8, then a 17/7 … you get the idea.

-Another question to consider: How will you break your fast with relatively healthy options?
-You’ll probably be hungry at the end of 20 hours… so what’s on your menu?
+Another question to consider: How will you break your fast with relatively health-promoting options?
+You’ll probably be hungry at the end of 20 hours … so what’s on your menu?

 Let’s look at that now.